South Carolina Paycheck Calculator

 FAQs

-What taxes do South Carolinian pay?
+What taxes do South Carolinians pay?

 No state-level income tax if you earn less than $3070 per year.
 If not, your South Carolina income tax ranges from 3% to 7%.
 No payroll tax.